-Outputs: state: state of the task.
+Outputs: state:

+'''

+NotImplemented

+Throws:

+Timeout

+NoSuccess

-Notes: - a 'Timeout' or 'NoSuccess' exception indicates
+- a 'Timeout' or 'NoSuccess' exception indicates

+Notes:

 that the backend was not able to retrieve the

 task state.

 - get_result

-Purpose: Get the result of the async operation Format: get_result <type> (out type result);
+Purpose: Get the result of the async operation

+Format:

+get_result <type> (out type result);

+Inputs:

+InOuts:

+Outputs: result:

-Outputs: result: return value of async
+return value of async

 method

 PreCond: - task is not in New, Failed or Canceled state.

 PostCond: - task is in a final state.

+Perms:

+Throws:

+NotImplemented

+IncorrectURL

+BadParameter

+AlreadyExists

+{\tt DoesNotExist}

+IncorrectState

+PermissionDenied

+AuthorizationFailed

+AuthenticationFailed

+Timeout

+NoSuccess

+Notes:

-Notes: - get_result implies a wait() - all notes to
+- get_result implies a wait() - all notes to

 wait apply.

+- if the task is in 'Failed' state after wait(), a

+rethrow() is called.
+That is why all possible

+exceptions can be thrown by get_result().

-the method returns the type and value which would be returned by the synchronous version of the respective function call.
+- the method returns the type and value which

+would be returned by the synchronous version of

+the respective function call.

 - get_object

 Purpose: Get the object from which this task was created

+Format:

+get_object <type>

-Format: get_object <type> (out type object);
+(out type object);

+Inputs:

+InOuts:

-Outputs: object: object this task was
+object this task was

+Outputs: object:

+'''